notawyvern/Homepage/README.md

 - Going to `file:///path/to/tilde/index.html?q=cats` would search
   [Cats](https://duckduckgo.com/?q=cats).

-This allows you to invoke Tilde with your native browser search bar.
+This allows you to invoke Homepage with your native browser search bar.

-## Configuration

-Open up the [config.js](js/config.js) file and read through the `CONFIG`!

 ## Setting it up for new tabs on Firefox